 - Live Scan fingerprinting required

-- Experience working with adult population is high preferred
+- Experience working with adults is required

 - Bilingual Spanish desirable